Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Abstract

 \section{Abstract}

-The thermodynamic potential for quarks in quantum chromodynamics (QCD) is a desired ingredient for computations of the equation of state in supernovae, neutron stars, and heavy-ion collisions.
-We summarize the derivation of the finite-temperature, finite chemical potential thermodynamic potential in QCD that includes finite quark masses in the Feynman diagram contributions for two-loop corrections to the quark interaction.
+We summarize the derivation of the finite temperature, finite chemical potential thermodynamic potential in the bag-model approximation to quantum chromodynamics (QCD) that includes a finite $s$-quark mass in the Feynman diagram contributions for both zero-order and two-loop corrections to the quark interaction.
+The thermodynamic potential for quarks in QCD is a desired ingredient for computations of the equation of state in the early universe, supernovae, neutron stars, and heavy-ion collisions.
 The 2-loop contributions are normally divergent and become even more difficult in the limit of finite quark masses and finite chemical potential.
-In this paper we summarize the 2-loop corrections for both finite-mass and finite chemical potential in a limited range by adopting the periodic renormalization approach to the evaluation of the two-loop diagrams.
-In particular, we show that by introducing a Pad\'e (or polynomial) interpolation between the finite mass and massless regimes as a function of chemical potential one can determine the equation of state for the two-loop corrections for arbitrary chemical potential and quark mass.
-This provides a new realistic treatment of the QCD equation of state for proto-neutron stars.
+We introduce various means to interpolate between the low and high chemical potential limits.
+Although physically well motivated, we show that the infinite series Pad\'e rational polynomial interpolation scheme introduces spurious poles.
+Nevertheless, we show that lower order interpolation schemes such as polynomial interpolation reproduce the Pad\'e result without the presence of spurious poles.
+We propose that in this way one can determine the equation of state for the two-loop corrections for arbitrary chemical potential, temperature and quark mass.
+This provides a new realistic bag-model treatment of the QCD equation of state.
+We compute the QCD phase diagram with up to the two-loop corrections.
+We show that the two-loop corrections decrease the pressure of the quark-gluon plasma and therefore increase the critical temperature and chemical potential of the phase transition.
+We also show, however, that the correction for finite $s$-quark mass in the two-loop correction serves to decrease the critical temperature for the quark-hadron phase transition in the early universe. \\ \\ Keywords: thermodynamic potential, quantum chromodynamics, finite quark masses, Feynman diagrams, two-loop corrections, QCD phase diagram, equation of state for proto-neutron stars.